 Concise answers for common searches — definitions, steps, and comparisons.

-JSON Diff Tool (/json-diff) runs in your browser when supported—inputs are not uploaded to EverydayTools servers.
+Yes—diff runs locally in your browser.
+Payloads are not uploaded to EverydayTools servers.

 1. Paste the first JSON into the left panel